 - Evaluation by a Certified Lymphedema Therapist (CLT)

 - Manual lymphatic drainage, a special technique where lymph fluid is manually assisted to another area of the body for drainage

 - Therapeutic exercises

-- Customized home-care plan
+- Customized home-care program

-Ask your doctor for a referral to the lymphedema program at Palos Hospital.
+Ask your doctor for a referral to the Lymphedema Program at Palos Hospital.
 We’ll provide your physician with regular reports while you’re in our care.